 ICD-10 Chapter V: Mental and Behavioural Disorders

-ICD-10 Chapter V is also published as a separate publication known as the “Blue Book” and available as a PDF:
+ICD-10 Chapter V is also published as a specialty publication known as the “Blue Book” and is available as a PDF.
+This expands on the brief disorder descriptions in the Tabular List and includes diagnostic guidelines.

 ICD-10 Classification of Mental and Behavioural Disorders Clinical descriptions and diagnostic guidelines: http://www.who.int/classifications/icd/en/bluebook.pdf